jluk/ACC-Documentation/limitations.md

 Cloud Shell supports the latest versions of Microsoft Edge, Microsoft Internet Explorer, Google Chrome, Mozilla Firefox, and Apple Safari.
 However, Safari in private mode is not supported.

-Currently Windows machines do not support keyboard shortcuts.
+Currently Windows machines do not support ctrl-c/ctrl-v use ctrl-insert/shift-insert instead.
 Utilize right-click copy paste options if needed, however Firefox and Internet Explorer do not support right-click permissions.

 ## Usage limits